The Ovulation Test Cheat Sheet

-There are a few different options available to help find your fertile window: basal body temperature (BBT) tracking and cervical mucus tracking to name a few, but this article will focus on ovulation tests, also called ovulation predictor kits (OPKs).
+There are a few different options available to help find your fertile window: basal body temperature (BBT) tracking and cervical mucus tracking to name a few, but this article will focus on ovulation tests, also called ovulation predictor kits (OPKs) or ovulation test kits.
 Ovulation tests are a clinically proven, effective method to find the optimal time to conceive.
+[1-2]

 Ovulation tests can be used by anyone who wants to make a baby by combining sperm and egg via vaginal sex or intravaginal insemination (IVI) using a home insemination kit.
 Home insemination kits are often used by lesbian couples wanting to get pregnant using donor sperm purchased from a sperm bank or a friend.
 They can also be used by a straight couple if the woman experiences pain during sex, also known as vaginismus.

 Ovulation tests are also commonly used for home monitoring of ovulation during intrauterine insemination (IUI) cycles, a common first step for couples battling infertility, or for LGBTQ couples using a sperm donor.

 If you have a previously diagnosed endocrine or fertility condition, such as PCOS, or are taking supplemental hormones, ovulation tests may not be accurate for you.
 If this is the case, your hormone levels may be outside of normal ranges so ovulation tests may not give you accurate results.
 It’s best to consult with your provider first to see if they’re a good fit.
 Test your fertility hormones at home with this kit.